-The Sub 7 and Sub 8 swim legs will take place on the same 2.4 mile course, which will be designed to eliminate delays and deliver the fastest possible times.
+The Pho3nix Sub7, powered by Zwift and Pho3nix Sub8, powered by Zwift swim legs will take place on the same 3.8 km course, which will be designed to eliminate delays and deliver the fastest possible times.
 The men and women will begin at different times, delivering two separate head-to-head races.

 How will our athletes fare?